Using and configuring a third-party router

 Our EE Guides can only support EE or BT Broadband equipment.
 We can’t help with the set-up or troubleshooting of third party routers.

-To work on the EE Broadband network, your router must support PPPoE (Point to Point Protocol over Ethernet).
+To work on the EE Broadband network, your router must support PPPoE.
+Additionally:

-If you have EE Digital Home Phone, you’ll need to keep your EE or BT Hub as your main router.
-Third party routers are not compatible.
+If you have EE Digital Home Phone, you’ll need to keep your EE or BT hub as your main router.
+Third‑party routers aren’t compatible with this service.

-Some EE services only work with an EE or BT Hub.
-This includes:
+Some EE services only work with an EE or BT hub, including:

 • EE TV